atomix/atomix.github.io/user-manual/raft-framework.md

 ### Commit cleaning

-As commands are submitted to the cluster and applied to the Raft state machine, the underlying [log](#log) grows.
+As commands are submitted to the cluster and applied to the Raft state machine, the underlying [log][io-log] grows.
 Without some mechanism to reduce the size of the log, the log would grow without bound and ultimately servers would run out of disk space.
 Raft suggests a few different approaches of handling log compaction.
-Copycat uses the [log cleaning](#log-cleaning) approach.
+Copycat uses the [log cleaning][io-log-cleaning] approach.

 `Commit` objects are backed by entries in Copycat's replicated log.
 When a `Commit` is no longer needed by the `StateMachine`, the state machine should clean the commit from Copycat's log by calling the `clean()` method: